btlorch/dct-coefficient-decoder/README.md

 # DCT coefficient decoder
 Python wrapper for decoding DCT coefficients from JPEG-compressed images.

 **Note**: This is research code and has not been designed for use in production.
+Tested with Python 3.5 and *libjpeg 9a*.

 ## Prerequisites